calekochenour/remote-sensing-textbook/_sources/05-advanced/chapter26-rice-fields-columbia.md

-# Chapter 25: Rice Fields in Columbia
+# Chapter 26: Rice Fields in Columbia

+This chapter provides a workflow to identify rice fields based on change detection in the Tolima Department, Columbia.
+The full GEE code can be found [here](https://code.earthengine.google.com/cd1d3551d72d8969b3d8c453fe80f181).

 ## Functions